 Watering and Feeding

-Water only when the top 1” or 2” inches of soil start to dry out.
+Water only when the top 1” or 2” inches of soil dries out.

-Feed the plant twice a week in summer, using a liquid fertilizer or a slow-release fertilizer.
+Feed the plant twice a week in summer, using a liquid fertilizer, slow-release fertilizer, or liquid plant food for necessary nutrients.

 Soil and Transplanting

-- The succulent plant prefers humus-rich, well-drained, and fertile soil.
+- The Donkey ear succulent plant prefers humus-rich, well-drained, and fertile potting mix.

 - They also prefer potting soil with the right amount of loam, sand, and lava grit/pumice.

-- Transplant the flowering plant in early fall and leave it outside in a bright spot.
+- Transplant the flowering plant in early fall in a larger pot and leave it outside in a bright spot.

 - The cool temperature of the fall season will stimulate the growth of flower buds.

-Kalanchoe Gastonis-Bonnieri requires light pruning to prevent it from getting leggy.
+Kalanchoe Donkey Ears require light pruning to prevent them from getting leggy.

-Gently trim any damaged or dead flowers and leaves from the base of the plant.
+Gently trim any damaged or dead donkey ear plant flower and leaves from the base of the plant.

-The drought-tolerant plant is able to be pruned at any time of the year.
+The drought-tolerant plant can be pruned at any time of the year.

 Always allow the soil to dry before giving another dose of irrigation.